SideStep, best known as a travel search

 The expert advisers

-are most often people who live in the destinations, or they are
+are most often people who live at the destinations, and they

-individuals who know the destinations very well based on frequent
+sometimes are individuals who know the destinations very well based

-visits, said Rob Solomon, SideStep president and CEO.
+on frequent visits, said Rob Solomon, SideStep president and

 Solomon said the

-purchase provided more income opportunities for his company in two
+purchase provides more income opportunities for his company in two

-as TripUp members were lured over to SideStep and beyond to booking
+members brings to SideStep and beyond to booking sites.

 the acquisition in a big-picture sense, as well, essentially saying

-SideStep was in step with Web trends toward more community
+SideStep is in step with Web trends toward more community

 On the Web, he